Skip to main content

 Adding Subflows to Your Canvas

-In the flow builder, locate the Subflow Library in the node menu.
-All of your existing flows appear here and can be dragged onto the canvas like any standard node.
+In the workflow builder, locate the Subflow Library in the node menu.
+All of your existing workflows appear here and can be dragged onto the canvas like any standard node.

 Subflow Library